hubarruby/HexGame/README.md

 # HexGame
-A fun little game, in case you ever get bored of the same-old tic-tac-toe ;)
+A fun little restaurant-napkin-style game, in case you ever get bored of the same-old tic-tac-toe ;)